tgvashworth/tgvashworth.github.io/_posts/2020-03-23-monte-carlo-metrics.md

 - Projected return on investment for my [ISA][isa]
 - Possible outcomes for a team with aggressive targets and high uncertainty of success
-- The average cost of people attempting to defraud Bulb members in a given quarter
+- Expected costs of people attempting to defraud Bulb members in a given quarter
-- The expected queries-per-second to Twitter's GraphQL Service
+- Anticipated queries-per-second to Twitter's GraphQL Service
-- Potential range of costs in remodelling a house
+- Potential ranges of costs to remodel a house

 In particular, modelling the potential outcomes for my team at work gave us a really strong understanding of what we could expect to achieve in the quarter and, more importantly, what we should _not_ expect.